What is a unsecured loan?

-For those who need money quickly, it can be much faster to apply for a personal loan than to sell assets to get the needed cash -- and borrowers can always sell their assets later and use the proceeds to pay off the personal loan.
-If the choices are withdrawing from a retirement account (racking up taxes and penalties) or applying for a personal loan, the personal loan is likely to be the cheaper alternative.
-Unlike credit cards, fixed-rate personal loans come with interest rates that don't change, and there is no "default rate" for being late with a payment.
-If the consumer experiences a financial disaster at a later date, the signature loan can be discharged in a Chapter 7 bankruptcy, unlike secured loans or government-backed student loans.
+For those who need money quickly, it can be much faster to apply for a unsecured loan than to sell assets to get the needed cash -- and borrowers can always sell their assets later and use the proceeds to pay off the loan.
+If the choices are withdrawing from a retirement account (racking up taxes and penalties) or applying for an unsecured loan, the loan is likely to be the cheaper alternative.
+Unlike credit cards, fixed-rate loans come with interest rates that don't change, and there is no "default rate" for being late with a payment.
+If the consumer experiences a financial disaster at a later date, the unsecured loan can be discharged in a Chapter 7 bankruptcy, unlike secured loans or government-backed student loans.

 Unsecured personal loans can be obtained from banks, credit unions, finance companies, P2P lenders and others.
-Interest rates for unsecured loans vary widely, so it makes sense to get quotes from several competing lenders before making any commitments.
-When shopping for an unsecured personal loan, consumers should compare the interest rate, fees and APR.
+Interest rates for these loans vary widely, so it makes sense to get quotes from several competing lenders before making any commitments.
+When shopping for the best unsecured personal loan, consumers should compare the interest rate, fees and APR.
 They should look for prepayment penalties and automatic rollovers and double check the loan's term and payment before signing.

 However, the Internet is also full of shady firms ready to exploit desperate people.
-Those seeking an unsecured personal loan should watch out for lenders advertising personal loans for bad credit or unsecured loans with no credit check -- these are not really personal loans.
-Unsecured loans have no collateral, but these loans are secured by a post-dated check or an auto title.
+Those seeking an loan should watch out for lenders advertising personal loans for bad credit or unsecured loans with no credit check -- these are not really personal loans.
 They are really payday loans, check advance loans or title loans -- with very short terms and very high interest rates.

-Unsecured loans are normally available with terms ranging from two to five years.
+Terms typically range from two to five years.
 The borrower receives a lump sum and repays the loan with equal monthly installments.
-Interest rates are usually fixed.
+Unsecured loan interest rates are usually fixed.
 However, there are also revolving lines of credit, which function like credit cards.
 Borrowers set them up and draw on them as needed, paying interest only on the amounts used.
 The monthly payment is based on the loan balance and interest rate, which is variable.

-Interest rates on signature loans (the legitimate kind) vary according to the lender's policies and the credit ratings of the borrowers.
-In 2014, rates for personal loans range from 6-7 percent at the low end to about 40 percent at the high end.
+Interest rates on unsecured loans (the legitimate kind) vary according to the lender's policies and the credit ratings of the borrowers.
+In 2014, rates for loans range from 6-7 percent at the low end to about 40 percent at the high end.